securitybunker/databunker/README.md

 ## Right of access

-Data Bunker will to extract **customer email** and **customer phone** out of the customers' personal records granting **passwordless** access for the customer into their Data bunker' personal account.
+Data Bunker extracts **customer email**, **customer phone** values out of the customers' personal records granting **passwordless** access for the customer into their Data bunker' personal account.
 This is done by generating a random access key that Data Bunker sends to your customer by email or by SMS.
-Your customer login and can view all information collected and saved by Data Bunker in connection to his profile.
+Your customer can login and can view all information collected and saved by Data Bunker in connection to his profile.

 <p float="middle">
   <img align="top" style="vertical-align: top;" src="images/ui-login-form.png" alt="login form" />